Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 Many hours he’d spent in contemplation of the newer faiths that came after him.
 He still did.

-And he’d decided that…the Infinite of Abraham and of other traditions was too much for any one man to grapple.
+And he’d decided that... the Infinite of Abraham and of other traditions was too much for any one man to grapple.
 Or too much for him, at least.
 He acknowledged it, nodded to the difficult philosophical conclusions entangled with the Infinite at the bottom of thinking, and reasoned that he was simply of a time and a place that was not ready for such ideas.

 He gave it all the respect he could.
-Having *lived* through the ministry of Jesus …well, one would be foolish to ignore all *that.*
+Having *lived* through the ministry of Jesus ...well, one would be foolish to ignore all *that.*

 But here and now, he needed his goddess of love and war, and a narrow focus on the immediate.
 Because there was no good reason to wage war *except* out of love, and to protect that which was loved.

 *"Lady of all powers, in whom light appears; Radiant one, beloved of Heaven and Earth; Tiara-crowned priestess of the Highest God.
-My Lady, you are the guardian of all greatness…"*
+My Lady, you are the guardian of all greatness..."*

 The words brought comfort.
 The ritual brought steadiness and peace.
 He was ready to do what must be done, and knew those he loved were, also.
 He was ready to bring an end to the war that had defined all his long life.
 He was ready to *win.*